Tierion/now-boltwall/README.md

 now secrets add caveat-key "[CAVEAT_KEY]" # generated in step 6
 ```

-9. Run `now` in your project directory.
-Zeit will now deploy your now-boltwall service and return the uri where it is hosted.
-Save this and the caveat key (i.e. the passphrase created earlier in step 6)
+9. Run `now -e OPEN_NODE_KEY=@open-node-key -e CAVEAT_KEY=@caveat-key` in your project directory.
+Zeit will now deploy
+   your now-boltwall service and return the uri where it is hosted.
+Save this and the caveat key (i.e. the passphrase created earlier in step 6).
+   Learn more about secrets in `now` in their [docs](https://zeit.co/docs/v2/build-step#using-environment-variables-and-secrets).

 ## Time-based authorization